algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Quality-Assurance/TestPlan.md

 | Steps                                        	| The detailed steps so that the developer can reproduce the defects.
 Can include screenshot 	|
 | Date raised                                  	| The date when the bug is raised                                                            	|
 | ID tester/Name                               	| The ID/Name of the tester who raised the defect                                            	|

+In the ```Database-of-Bugs.md``` file, the bugs are reported from the original database manually by Hollande Laura-Lee.

 ## Test Environment Management
 List of the different activities used for an efficient test management: